anishbrl/Emotion-reognition-based-voice-chat-bot-using-transformer/README.txt

 Scripts/ contains all pretrained models loaded and used in the project.
 Web application is built using JS for frontend and Fast API for backend.
+Install requirements.txt and run on python version- 3.9.13

 - run-- npm start
 - run-- uvicorn API:app--reload